The person at the center of this case

 There was an indication the victim possibly had an auto-immune disorder such as rheumatoid arthritis or ankylosing spondylitis.

-Human torso found inside four black garbage bags tied with white cotton clothesline in Paradise Township.
-Area search conducted but no additional remains located.
+An unidentified human torso was found in four black garbage bags tied with white cotton clothesline in Paradise Township, Monroe County, Pennsylvania.